 I originally made Lego Ninjago Valentines cards for my oldest son 7 years ago when he was super obsessed with Legos.
 So this post is so nostalgic for me!

 He has since moved on (now he’s trying to spend all my money on expensive sneakers instead of huge Lego sets) but we had so many awesome years of playing with all the different themes.

 Printable Valentines are especially perfect if you didn’t remember to grab cards from the store and realize the night before the school exchange.

 Ninjago was a big favorite of my son.
 He was in a big ninja phase and the fact that Lego had a Ninjago set was the best thing ever!

-I knew my son would love to pass out Lego Ninjago Valentine’s so I decided to get all crafty and make them myself.
-I created this printable in case you wanted to pass out these cute Valentine’s to your kid’s friends.
+I knew my son would love to pass out Ninjago Valentine’s so I decided to get crafty and make some.
+And I’m sharing them with you so you can be a mom hero too.